A module consists of chapters and pages. This is how you start:

 You can choose to go straight from title to info block without adding any text in between.
 This is a valid choice if adding extra text would be abundant and only done for form.
 For example, when you only want to add a video with a tip block above it.
 Do consider if it really isn't desirable to add some text.
 A 'bridge' between the previous content and the new content often creates a better flow.

-The length of the page
+The length of a page

 Optimally, scrolling on a page is kept to a minimum: end users prefer short and clear pages.
 Nevertheless, user research consistently shows that end users prefer that information that belongs together be presented together (e.g., introductory information and exercise on the same page, video clip belonging to certain psycho-education or a long list or overview on one page).
 If it belongs together, having to scroll is forgiven.
 There are some grey areas, so try to decide what is most fitting for your page while keeping these general guidelines in mind: